Vik-Maharaj/employee-tracker/README.md

 Enter the purpose of this project: utilize Node.js, Express.js, Inquirer, and MySQL to create a command-line application to manage a company's database.
 The application is easily installed and initialized and includes the following features:

-- WHEN I start the application THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role
+- Once the application starts the user is presented with the options to view all employees, view all roles, view all departments, or view employees by department.
+- The user is also presented with options to update a current employee's role, add a new department, add a new role, or add a new employee.
-- WHEN I choose to view all departments THEN I am presented with a formatted table showing department names and department ids
+- If the user chooses to view current employees, roles, or departments, they are presented with a formatted table showing the results.
-- WHEN I choose to view all roles THEN I am presented with the job title, role id, the department that role belongs to, and the salary for that role
+- If the user chooses to view a current role or current employee, they are presented with that data along with the corresponding salary for that result.
-- WHEN I choose to view all employees THEN I am presented with a formatted table showing employee data, including employee ids, first names, last names, job titles, departments, salaries, and managers that the employees report to
-- WHEN I choose to add a department THEN I am prompted to enter the name of the department and that department is added to the database
-- WHEN I choose to add a role THEN I am prompted to enter the name, salary, and department for the role and that role is added to the database
+- If the user chooses to add a new department, role, or employee, they are able to enter the information into the CLI and the database will be updated accordingly.
-- WHEN I choose to add an employee THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
-- WHEN I choose to update an employee role THEN I am prompted to select an employee to update and their new role and this information is updated in the database

 ## Installation